 Wu Ya's commentary: "Not mine.
 Anybody missing a soul?"

-(Adapted from "100 Days on the Mountain," copyright RK Henderson.
+(Exerpt from an earlier draught of "100 Days on the Mountain," copyright RK Henderson.
 Photo courtesy of WikiMedia and Rafael Pi Belda [photographer].)